 We also monitor these policies on an annual basis to ensure they are effective.

 As a result of national policy reforms and changes to our social, economic and environmental characteristics, we must monitor and review our planning policies.

 The timetable for the review, consultation and publication of a new plan is published in a document called the “Local Development Scheme”.
 It explains when we will consult on the plan, when it will be examined and when we hope to adopt the plan.

-On 14 September 2016, we adopted a new Local Development Scheme that sets out the work programme up to 2019.
+On 30 October 2018, a new Local Development Scheme was approved and sets out the work programme up to 2021.

 Shaping Elmbridge: a new Local Plan

 We consulted on the Strategic Options, the first stage in the process for developing a new Local Plan, from Friday 16 December 2016 until Friday 24 February 2017.
 We received a large number of comments, around 50,000 from 3,760 respondents.
 A summary of consultation responses document outlining the issues raised and all the comments received is now available to view on the Strategic options consultation webpage.

 We are working hard to progress our new Local plan.
 This long-term plan for the Borough must respond to the shortage of new and affordable homes in the Borough as well as ensure that future development happens with the necessary infrastructure (roads, health facilities and school for example).